-Pest Present in Cook Islands, Niue, Samoa, Tonga or Vanuatu Present in Australia Potential to be on fresh Tahitian lime fruit pathway Potential for establishment and spread of pest Potential for economic consequences Pest risk assessment required VIROIDS Citrus exocortis viroid (CEVd) [Pospiviroidae] Cook Islands (Davis et al .
+Pest Present in Cook Islands, Niue, Samoa, Tonga or Vanuatu Present in Australia Potential to be on fresh Tahitian lime fruit pathway Potential for establishment and spread Potential for economic consequences Pest risk assessment required VIROIDS Citrus exocortis viroid (CEVd) [Pospiviroidae] Cook Islands (Davis et al .
 2005), Samoa (Davis et al .
 2006a).
 Yes.
 NSW, NT and Qld (CABI 2016).
+Declared Organism (Prohibited - section 12) for WA (Government of Western Australia 2017).
 Yes.
 All citrus species are susceptible to infection, but may remain symptomless.
 Infection is systemic, so some viroids could be present in the fruit.
 No. Not known to be transmitted from citrus fruit or seed (CABI 2016).
 Fresh lime fruit will not provide a pathway for transmission to a susceptible host, so the viroid is unlikely to be able to establish.
 Assessment not required.
 No VIRUSES Citrus psorosis virus (CPsV) [Ophioviridae] Psorosis Note: Psorosis is thought to be caused by a complex of several viruses Samoa (Davis et al. 2006a), Tonga (Davis et al. 2006b).
 Yes.
 NSW (Letham 1995), Qld (Simmonds 1966), SA (Cook and Dube 1989) and Vic.
 (Washington and Nancarrow 1980).
+Declared Organism (Prohibited - section 12) for WA (Government of Western Australia 2017).
 No. Fruit may have chlorotic ring-shaped symptoms on the surface.
 Infected trees have low yields and produce poor quality fruit (Sofy et al. 2007), which are unlikely to be suitable for export.
 Assessment not required.
 Assessment not required.
-No Citrus tristeza virus (CTV) [Closteroviridae] Tristeza, lime dieback Cook Islands, Niue, Samoa, Tonga (Davis et al. 2010).
+No Citrus tristeza virus (CTV) [Closteroviridae] Tristeza, lime dieback Cook Islands, Niue, Samoa, Tonga (Davis et al .
+2010).
 Yes.
 NSW (Letham 1995), Qld (Simmonds 1966), SA (Cook and Dube 1989) and Vic.
 (Washington and Nancarrow 1980).
 Several strains, but not all, are present in Australia (PHA 2016).
 Yes.
 Citrus aurantifolia (key lime) is reported as a host in the Pacific Islands (Davis et al. 2010), and Tahitian lime is also a likely host.
-Virus is present in the phloem, so could be present in the limes, although affected trees are unlikely to yield export quality fruit.
-No. Not known to be seed borne (CABI 2016).
-Fresh lime fruit will not provide a pathway for transmission to a susceptible host, so the virus is unlikely to be able to establish and spread.
+Virus is present in the phloem, so presence in fruit cannot be excluded; affected trees are unlikely to yield export quality fruit.
+No. Not known to be seed- borne (CABI 2016).
+Fresh lime fruit will not provide a pathway for transmission to a susceptible host, so the virus will not be able to establish and spread.
 Assessment not required.
-Unlikely to establish and spread via fresh fruit.
 No